divvit/filesystem-utils/README.md

 ## Conversion API

-The API exposes a single function 'convert'.
-Using this function, you can input a multitude of settings, which are further specified below:
+The API exposes any functions.
+Using this function, you can look further specified below:

 ```` javascript
 var filehelper = require('@divvit/filesystem-utils');